• Skip to primary navigation

 • For the best results, make sure you use pumpkin puree since pumpkin pie filling will not work in this recipe.

-• One of the best parts about this pumpkin muffin recipe is the fact that the batter is made all in one bowl.
+• One of the best parts about this pumpkin protein muffin recipe is the fact that the batter is made all in one bowl.
 Make sure to combine the wet ingredients first, then add in the dry ingredients.
 This is essential for light and fluffy protein muffins.

 • Gluten-free muffins can stick to the muffin liners, so I recommend spraying the liners with nonstick spray before you add the batter to the muffin tin.